SbaRou339/SBAROU339_WFC2401_GroupA_SbabalweRoux_DJS11/README.md

 # Podcast App

-Welcome to the Podcast App!
+Welcome to EchoPod!
 This project is a React application bootstrapped with Vite, designed for discovering, playing, and managing your favorite podcasts.

 ## Table of Contents